michaelnebeling/jqmultitouch/README.md

 **Q: Why doesn't it work on my touch device?**

 *A: We know that compatibility with some devices is still a problem (e.g. Windows Phone and Windows 8 touch devices are not yet supported), and are working on fixing the issues.*

-## About

-jQMultiTouch was originally created by [Michael Nebeling](http://www.michael-nebeling.de) in the [Global Information Systems Group](http://www.globis.ethz.ch) at ETH Zurich.
-It also contains contributions from Saiganesh Swaminathan, Maximilian Speicher, Martin Grubinger, Maria Husmann and Yassin Hassan.
-It is available as free open-source software distributed under the GPLv3 license.

-Should you have any questions or comments, please feel free to [send an email to Michael Nebeling](mailto:michael.nebeling@gmail.com).